Massachusetts Life Sciences Center

 The NIBIB Center for Future Technologies in Cancer Care (CFTCC)

-CFTCC is focused on moving cancer treatments out of specialized centers and into local clinics or home care could significantly lower healthcare costs.
+CFTCC is focused on moving cancer treatments out of specialized centers and into local clinics or home care that could significantly lower healthcare costs.
 Often patients have to travel large distances to receive treatments at cancer centers.
 In low resource settings in the developing world, there may not be any options for cancer treatment.
 To address these issues, the Center is focusing on the identification, prototyping and early clinical assessment of innovative point-of-care technologies for the treatment, screening, diagnosis and monitoring of cancers.
-A major aspect of this effort involves assessing early stage technologies in terms of clinical needs, market demands, setting appropriateness and commercialization strategies.
+A major aspect of this The term Effort is used for persons charged to Sponsored Res...
+More involves assessing early stage technologies in terms of clinical needs, market demands, setting appropriateness and commercialization strategies.
 The integrated multidisciplinary team, consisting of engineers, clinicians, public health practitioners, and technology transfer experts, is currently evaluating technologies in various stages of development for suitability across a range of primary care and non-traditional healthcare settings.
 The Center comprises an Administrative Core, a Clinical Needs Assessment and Impact Analysis Core, a Training Core and a Prototype Development and Testing Core divided into two parts, the Alpha and Beta Cores, which will both be available to Center projects, depending on the stage of technology development.

 Contact Helen Fawcett – firstname.lastname@example.org